 |CHRISP ..||RESTART BOY!!!!!!|

 |BALOR ...||THE LORD AND RULER OVER ALL MANKIND!!!|

 |JADEL ...||THE SOURCE OF MY INSPIRATION!!!!|

 Most are obvious.
-JADEL refers to the then girlfriend of Balor Knight.
+JADEL refers to the then girlfriend of Balor Knight, Jade Lucas who is also creditied on the ZX Spectrum version.
 ASTROKING is reference to the cheat-mode trigger on the Speccy version.
-I’m assuming CHRISP refers to Chris Pile, the other half of Digital Reality - not sure what the message to this trigger signifies though.
+CHRISP refers to Chris Pile, the other half of Digital Reality as per the following: